lukaszczerpak/docker-serviio/README.md

 	docker build -t hedgehog.ninja/serviio .

-When the image is built start up the image with the following command replacing **'/home/user/mediaFiles'** with the path where you media files reside:
+When the image is built start up the image with the following command replacing **'/home/user/mediaFiles'** with the path where your media files reside:

 	docker run -d -p 23423:23423 -p 8895:8895 -p 1900:1900 -v /home/user/mediaFiles:/mediafiles hedgehog.ninja/serviio